 • Voice and brand.
 Tone for ad copy, claims you can and can’t make, terminology that has to be exact.

-Every system in this article starts with the same question: where does the data live?
-For Google Ads, the answer is the Google Ads Data Transfer.
-It syncs daily snapshots of every entity in your account into BigQuery: campaigns, ad groups, keywords, search terms, conversions, performance stats, tROAS targets, budget settings.
+Next, LLMs need access to your performance data.
+The Google Ads Data Transfer syncs daily snapshots of every entity in your account: campaigns, ad groups, keywords, search terms, conversions, performance stats, tROAS targets, budget settings, audiences.
 All of it, queryable with SQL.

 The pattern: BigQuery → decision engine → BigQuery